merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 Welcome to Chapter IV.
 In this chapter you'll find all of the analyses in the paper.
 If you haven't completed Chapter III (or equivalently downloaded the required datapack), you won't be able to reproduce these analyses but you still might find some some useful information in here that got cut from the paper.
 Before you begin, there are a couple of important points you need to be clear on.

+Throughout the lifespan of this paper, my strategy for carrying out analyses was to create a global R environment that would be loaded for any and all figure generation.
+FIXME

 ### Directory

 Unless otherwise stated, each analysis can be run independently from the others, so **completing analyses in order is not required**.